bryanwong8/react-pokedex-workshop/steps/Step-5(API-Integration).md

 });
 ```

-We need to convert the array of `pokemon` into an array of components so that we can render the images, name and typing.There are several ways, but the most common approach is to use `Array.prototype.map`:
+We need to convert the array of `pokemon` into an array of components so that we can render the images, name and typing.There are several ways, but the most common approach is to use [Array.prototype.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map):

 ```javascript
 const App = () => {